 On 02/06/2018 BRETT A BERMAN filed a Contract - Other Contract lawsuit against JONAH FRIEDMAN.
-This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
-The Judges overseeing this case are MITCHELL L. BECKLOFF and LISA HART COLE.
+This case was filed in Los Angeles County Superior Courts, Santa Monica Courthouse located in Los Angeles, California.
+The Judges overseeing this case are LISA HART COLE, MITCHELL L. BECKLOFF and HELEN ZUKIN.
 The case status is Pending - Other Pending.

 Pending - Other Pending